rcifw/rcifw.github.io/docs/getting-started/storage-systems.md

 exclude: true
 ---

+# Best Practices
+It is always best for users to use the "scratch" file system (currently, `/mnt/beegfs`) for production runs.
+See [NERSC Best Practices](https://docs.nersc.gov/jobs/best-practices/#do-not-run-production-jobs-in-global-homes) for a good overview of the reasons for this.

+# Background
 The RCIF comprises multiple storage systems.
 This is architected around the core concept of a storage cache architecture, where each lower layer is closer to the computing hardware.
 Typically, this follows the rule that as your cache is closer to the hardware it is both faster and more volatile.